2019 Saskatchewan Roughriders season

-The 2019 Saskatchewan Roughriders season was the 62nd season for the team in the Canadian Football League.
+The 2019 Saskatchewan Roughriders season was the 62nd season for the team in the Canadian Football League (CFL).
 It was the club's 110th year overall and its 104th season of play.
 The Roughriders qualified for the playoffs for the third consecutive year and hosted a playoff game for the second consecutive year.
 They finished 13–5 in the regular season (their best record since 1970) and finished first place in the West Division for only the second time since 1976 and the first time winning the West Division crown since 2009.
 The 2019 West Final was the first time that the game was held at the new Mosaic Stadium and the second time a playoff game was held at the venue, the first coming during the previous season in 2018.

 This was Craig Dickenson's first season as head coach and Jeremy O'Day's first full season as general manager following the sudden departure of Chris Jones, who held both roles for the previous three years.

 Offseason

 Foreign drafts

 For the first time in its history, the CFL held drafts for foreign players from Mexico and Europe.
-Like all other CFL teams, the Roughriders held three non-tradeable selections in the 2019 CFL–LFA Draft, which took place on January 14, 2019.
+Like all other CFL teams, the Roughriders held three non-tradeable selections in the 2019 CFL–LFA draft, which took place on January 14, 2019.
 The 2019 European CFL draft took place on April 11, 2019 where all teams held one non-tradeable pick.